HoutanGh/acupuncture_clinic_website/README.md

 - [ ] QR code for website
 - [ ] How Acupuncture works - icons that rotate around and explain different stuff
 - [ ] Prices highlight
+- [ ] maybe have the header go translucent when they start to scroll down
+- [ ] night mode

+### How Acupuncture works
+- Recognised by World Health Organisation
+- FAQs scroll
+- After-care tips